How Does Car Insurance Work?

 At Go Girl, we’ll give you the car insurance cover you need at a price you can afford.

 Our comprehensive policy offers new drivers up to £100 of personal belongings cover and £200 for handbag cover.
 So if you leave your bag in the car and it gets stolen, then you’re covered.
-Our comprehensive policy also gives you legal cover and a courtesy car for the duration of your repair following an accident, so you won’t find yourself having to miss work, or cancel plans with your friends.
+Our comprehensive policy also gives you a courtesy car for the duration of your repair following an accident, so you won’t find yourself having to miss work, or cancel plans with your friends.

 With all our cover you have the option to add RAC breakdown cover.
 So help is at hand if your car lets you down and you have chosen RAC Cover.

 You can get a quote and buy online in minutes.
 And our UK-based claims team are on call 24/7 if you ever need to make a claim.
 Head here for more information, and to get a free quote in minutes.